Why Does My Kitten Have Diarrhea?

 4 Natural Home Remedies for Kitten Diarrhea

 For mild, uncomplicated diarrhea in a kitten that is otherwise alert, eating, and hydrated, these natural remedies are gentle, effective, and safe.
-If you're still asking why does my kitten have diarrhea after 48 hours of home treatment, it's time to loop in your vet.
 Always ensure fresh water is freely available — hydration is the top priority.

 Pumpkin is one of the most well-known and vet-approved natural remedies for kitten diarrhea.
 Its high soluble fiber content absorbs excess water in the intestines and helps firm up loose stools.